Category Archives: Health care

 Effect Number One.
 Pre-existing Conditions

 People have short memories so let me remind you what the health insurance environment was like prior to 2010.
 Example.
 A woman I know was having problems sleeping,, that’s all.
 She was in otherwise excellent health.
 To help her sleep, her doctor prescribed Remeron which is also an anti-depressant.
 Due to family circumstances, she had to move to a different state, a state in which her current health insurance had no coverage.
 She thought nothing of it because she was healthy, so she shopped around for new insurance, found one she liked and applied.
-Almost immediately she was denied coverage due to a pre-existing condition of depression.
+Almost immediately she was denied coverage due to a pre-existing condition of depression even though she was not suffering from depression.
+The drug, Remeron, was prescribed to help her sleep but the new insurance company ignored that detail.
 Her only option was to keep her old insurance from another state even though she was out of network.
 Under those circumstances, this healthy woman had become uninsurable because of one medication that was not even prescribed for the purpose identified in the rejection notice.
 That is what we likely will be returning to.
 But there’s more.

 If the ACA is repealed without a replacement plan and maybe even with one here’s what you can expect.